ucsb-csw8/w23c/ref/ide.md

 1. Go to <https://www.python.org/>
 1. Roll over the **Downloads** link on the top blue bar.
 You should get a button to download the version for your operating system.
 1. Be sure to choose the latest Python version that starts with **`3.`**
+   - The last time these instructions were updated, the most recent version was {{page.python_version}}
+   - By the time you read this, the current version may be different.
-1. Double-click the downloaded file to install. **Follow all instructions.**
+3. Double-click the downloaded file to install. **Follow all instructions.**

 ### Mac users NOTE
 At the end of the install, click on **Install Certificates** to install a set of current SSL root certificates. ([See screenshots.](https://docs.google.com/presentation/d/1Abq0U0BFuMygqpWpsek4q_3JKRC_fbQZRLKXTA_gvhk/edit#slide=id.g110b681bc66_0_9))